TwinLizzie/NGnoidTV/NGNUITY.md

 Strength and power can take on many forms.
 Beauty is power.
 Money is power.
 Discipline and sickening work ethic is power.
 Physical strength is power.
 The ability to network and make a lot of friends is power.
 Having a sense of humor is power.
 Being able to play a musical instrument is strength and power.
 Being able to organize and mobilize a large mob of ordinary people toward a single goal, is power and strength in numbers.

-My point still stands; Strength is the only thing that matters in this world.
-Everything else, is just a delusion for the Weak.
-In order to free the Slaves, one must become the Master.
-And then it'll be up to you to become the Better Master, or be corrupted by greed.
+My point still stands; strength is the only thing that matters in this world.
+Everything else, is just a delusion for the weak.
+In order to free the slaves, one must become the master.
+And then it'll be up to you to become the better master, or be corrupted by greed.

-The world needs Strongmen; at least, in order to keep the other Strongmen at bay, and for as long as they still exist.
+The world needs strongmen; at least, in order to keep the other strongmen at bay, and for as long as they still exist.

 Anarchists will always fail. r/WorkReform will fail, too.

-### Why Technology?
-Why not work toward Reform?
-Why not live in the woods and hunt Baboons?
+Thomas Hobbes was right.
+Machiavelli was right.
+Read 'The Prince' - it will only make you more effective as a leftist.

+### Technology is not the Enemy.
+Supply Chains are

+If I wanted to build myself a chair - I would go for a walk into the woods, chop some wood with a home-made axe, chisel out some clever joints - and build myself a chair.
+No nails required.

+If I wanted to grow some food - I could plant a few seeds, keep a pile of compost, keep an eye out for pests and disease - and then harvest the fruits of my labour.

+If I wanted to build myself just a handful of semiconductors - I would need an entire laboratory full of expensive equipment.
+See where this is going?

+At the very core of the NGnuity: Renaissance is the idea that [every] human being should have access to the tools and the knowledge necessary to source everything they could possibly need for their own well-being and survival.
+Including medicine.
+Including semi-conductors.
+Including a simulation of human company.
+Etc.

-The primitivist, baboon-hunting lifestyle would only work for a small population of people and also assumes that you don't have health conditions that require medication and pharmaceuticals in order to correct.
+Why not just abandon technology altogether?
+Because the primitivist, baboon-hunting lifestyle would only work for a small population of people, and also assumes that you don't have health conditions that require medication and pharmaceuticals in order to correct.

 It almost certainly wouldn't be a practical way to live on a planet of 8 billion people.
 Without farming and agriculture, wild prey would be driven to extinction almost overnight.
 Feces, urine and unsanitary conditions would accumulate globally from lack of plumbing and waste water management.